 - Add the dispersed phase gradually.
 Dumping all the water into the oil phase at once risks inversion.
 Staged addition gives the emulsifier time to orient.

-Our Span & Tween formulators guide covers phase behavior in depth.
+Our Span & Polysorbate formulators guide covers phase behavior in depth.

-The strongest stability mechanism in Span/Tween-stabilized emulsions is the mixed interfacial film.
+The strongest stability mechanism in Span/Polysorbate-stabilized emulsions is the mixed interfacial film.
 Span molecules (compact, cyclic sorbitan head group) pack tightly at the oil side of the interface.
-Tween molecules (extended polyoxyethylene chains) extend into the water phase, creating steric hindrance between droplets.
+Polysorbate molecules (extended polyoxyethylene chains) extend into the water phase, creating steric hindrance between droplets.
 Together they form a film that resists both coalescence and Ostwald ripening.

 In W/O emulsions — margarine and shortening — fat crystallization provides an additional stability mechanism.
 Span 60’s stearic acid chain (C18:0, melting point ~53 °C) co-crystallizes with the surrounding solid fat, forming a rigid shell around each water droplet.
 This is why Span 60 outperforms Span 80 (liquid oleic acid chain, C18:1) in W/O systems that require solid fat stability.